ISO 14001:2015 Clause 9 Performance evaluation

 9.1 Monitoring, measurement, analysis and evaluation

-When determining what should be monitored and measured, In addition to progress on environmental objectives, the organization should take into account its significant environmental aspects, compliance obligations and operational controls.
-The methods used by the organization to monitor and measure, analyse and evaluate should be defined in the environmental management system, in order to ensure that:
+When determining what should be monitored and measured, In addition to progress on environmental objectives, the organization should take into account its significant environmental aspects, compliance obligations, and operational controls.
+The methods used by the organization to monitor and measure, analyze and evaluate should be defined in the environmental management system, in order to ensure that:

 - the timing of monitoring and measurement is coordinated with the need for analysis and evaluation results;